rookiescientist-andre/Whats-My-Flight-Status/README.md

    1. Training my model with better, stronger hardware/computers.
    2. Gathering more data with an emphasis on balancing the minority class to avoid sampling.
-   3. Evaluating on different metrics to see how it impacts my model's performance.
+   3. Evaluating on different parameters to see how it impacts my model's performance.
    4. Gain more feedback from peers and analyze the model with other methods (i.e., the Gradient Boosting classifier)

 ***